poissonconsulting/bisonpicsuite/README.md

 **BISON** camera trap (**PIC**) data.

-The packages are designed to facilitate data exploration and analysis of Wood Bison camera trap data, using underlying functions to visualize and analyze data (`bisonpictools`) and Shiny applications that streamline the data visualization (`shinybisonpic`) and data analysis (`runbisonpic`) processes.
+The packages are designed to facilitate data exploration and analysis of wood bison camera trap data, using underlying functions to visualize and analyze data (`bisonpictools`) and Shiny applications that streamline the data visualization (`shinybisonpic`) and data analysis (`runbisonpic`) processes.